denoland/deno_lint/docs/rules/require_await.md

-Disallows async functions that have no await expression
+Disallows async functions that have no await expression or using await declaration

-In general, the primary reason to use async functions is to use await expressions inside.
-If an async function has no await expression, it is most likely an unintentional mistake.
+In general, the primary reason to use async functions is to use await expressions or using await declarations inside.
+If an async function has neither, it is most likely an unintentional mistake.

 ### Invalid: